 One-year-olds are notorious for not eating a lot, so don’t worry too much if baby’s appetite starts to lessen over the next couple months.
 You can expect your child to eat about a quarter of a cup of each food group at every meal.
 Don’t worry too much about having them join the clean plate club.
 One-year-olds are very good at judging when they’re hungry and when they’re full, so if they stop, they’ve had plenty to eat.

-What can a 1-year-old eat and drink?
+What can baby eat and drink?

-1-year-old feeding schedule
+One-year-old feeding schedule

 Here is a typical feeding schedule for a one-year-old: